DebrisHauler/TileableNoise/README.md

 Just download the two python files to the same folder, then run ImageDrawer.py. ds.png will appear in the directory where you ran it.

 Be careful initializing DiamondSquare.Grid() higher than 9 if you muck with the code.
-If you try 10 for example, then the image width & height is (2^10)+1 and this can take a while.
+If you try 10 for example, then the image width & height is (2^10)+1 and this will take 4 times longer than using 9.

 Generation is single threaded on the cpu.
 I didn't really need this for real-time purposes.
 You'll have to wait a few seconds to get an image.